elliothatch/hypermedium/README.md

 # Hypermedium
 Hypermedium is a NodeJs tool for creating static and dynamic websites.

+ - Let hypermedia processors do the hard work by enhancing your pages with dynamic data--whether that's creating an index of all your posts or displaying your users' latest comments.
+ - Maintain full creative control over the look and feel of your site with the fully customizable HTML renderer, built on the [Handlebars](https://handlebarsjs.com/) template engine.
+ - Utilize 3rd party tools like [Sass](https://sass-lang.com/) to perform advanced asset preprocessing with the build manager.

 ## Hypermedium is alpha software.
 It may have bugs, and APIs and functionality are subject to change over the course of development.
 ### The Plugin API will remain as stable as possible, but until the release of Hypermedium v1.0.0, breaking changes may be introduced if deemed necessary.

- - Let hypermedia processors do the hard work by enhancing your pages with dynamic data--whether that's creating an index of all your posts or displaying your users' latest comments.
- - Maintain full creative control over the look and feel of your site with the fully customizable HTML renderer, built on the [Handlebars](https://handlebarsjs.com/) template engine.
- - Utilize 3rd party tools like [Sass](https://sass-lang.com/) to perform advanced asset preprocessing with the build manager.
+### Hypermedium resources use the HAL data format, but this may change to JSON-LD or another format before the release of v1.0.0.

 # Quick Start
+## The Hypermedium packages have not been published to NPM.
+To use Hypermedium you must build from source and use `yarn link` in your project.
+See [Development](#development).
 Hypermedium can be used from the command line, or as a NodeJs module.
 In either case, you should install Hypermedium and any plugins into a local project directory.

 ```bash